mcqll/mcqll.github.io/README.md

 # MCQLL website
-Based on [al-folio](https://github.com/alshedivat/al-folio) theme.
+Based on [al-folio](https://github.com/alshedivat/al-folio) theme, with a lot of modifications.
 See readme there for info (though note, I've switched from Pygments to [Rouge](https://github.com/rouge-ruby/rouge) for code highlighting).

 ## Getting started